microsoft/CNTK/Scripts/README.md

 ## CNTK Development Environment Installer

-The directory `devInstall` contains scripts which are used to create setup an environment to build CNTK from source.
-They are intended to run from this location in the repository.
+The directory `devInstall` contains a Windows scripts which can be used to create an environment for building CNTK from source.
+The script is intended to run from its location in the repository.

 * `devInstall/Windows` - Create a Visual Studio based development environment on Windows